 We will have a hard time using Google Maps (navigate) as most buildings cover our location.
 Our GPS will surely malfunction and give us inaccurate coordinates within the town.

 By the way, I wrote an article about the 10 most beautiful villages in the south of France (click here to read).
 Saint-Paul de Vence is one of these beautiful villages.
 If you love quaint villages and medieval experiences, you should also discover others.
 They’re just the perfect place to satisfy your wanderlust.

 Saint-Paul de Vence is one of the most beautiful villages in France, and I think Rue Grande will prove it to us.
 Just look at this Streetview:

 Rue Grande is characterized by a beautiful alley with cobblestones of a unique flower-like pattern.
-Everywhere we look, we’d be filled with awe and admiration.
+Everywhere we look, we will be filled with awe and admiration.

-Along this lane, we will also find small water fountains and Mediterranean plants.
+We will also find small water fountains and Mediterranean plants along this lane.
 These, together with the quaint houses, make an image of an idyllic place that every one of us will surely love to wander around.

 Explore the Place de la Grande Fontaine.